Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Jason: Yeah, I don't know.
 I don't even know what I do now, to be honest.
 Like, I think he wanted me because I was this mix of designer and developer.
 I understood code, and I understood design, and I understood how to conceptualize and make new products.
 And so, for him, it wasn't a crutch like other companies.
 Like, if I were to go, again, for a role as a designer at a Squarespace or Facebook, I'm not traditionally schooled in just design.
 So they see how I go about my work as a crutch.
 And with Drew, he was like, "Yeah, you get the whole picture."
 And so, to him, it was a benefit, it was a plus.
 And he wanted people like that on his team.
 And so I wanna say I was a designer, a developer, I was conceptualizing and creating potentially new products for Plasso.
 I had been working on like a donation type space for Plasso and like a Kickstarter type space Plasso and a bunch of other little things.
 But, yeah, I mean, working with that team was just such a treat.

 Rob: Awesome.
-So, you know, I'm gonna transition into RIVYT soon, but you know, in the back of the last few things you worked on, you were always working on Leeflets, okay.
-So it's gorgeous, minimal, single-page sites that took, you know, many different roads, but it always kinda had the same premise, you know, beautiful one-page websites.
+So I'm gonna transition into RIVYT soon, but you know, in the back of the last few things you worked on, you were always working on Leeflets, okay.
+So it's gorgeous, minimal, single-page sites that took many different roads, but it always kinda had the same premise beautiful one-page websites.
 What is it about one-page websites?
 You and me have been hanging out in this niche for a long time.

 Jason: Yeah, One Page Love, right?